docupike/docs/docs/user/usecases/rights-assignment.md

 The easiest way to test the permissions is to create a new user, add it to the respective user group and log in with it.

-We log in with our just created user "Alex Accounting".
+We log in with our created user "Alex Accounting".

 [![Login via new user](/docs/img/screenshots/rights-assignment/test-permissions.png)](/docs/img/screenshots/rights-assignment/test-permissions.png)